Skip to main content

 Knowledge base

-A knowledge base can be internal, external, or both and have the ability to reach large numbers of users at once.
-It operates much like a wiki or search engine, optimized for employees or customers to easily find the answers they need.
+Knowledge base software can be used for internal and external purposes and can reach large numbers of users at once.
+It operates similarly to a wiki or search engine, optimized for employees or customers to find the answers they need.
 As your business evolves, team members can draft new articles on the fly, flag outdated content, and share article recommendations with customers via support tickets.

 For example, Zendesk offers knowledge base software that allows your business to share knowledge in many ways.
 These include: